rasp30024/roll20-api-scripts/Token-Action-Maker/readme.md

 - **saves** Creates a dropdown menu of all saving throws
 - **init** Creates a button that rolls initiative for the selected token
 - **name** Normally, Token Actions are created using the character_id.
 They will still function even if the character is renamed.
 However this is not always desireable.
 If a character is moved to a new game via the Character Vault, it will receive a new character_id, and the token actions will not function.
 If you intend to move the character, use the "name" argument in the string and it will call the token actions by name.
+- **breakout** Added in version 0.3.1 to allow legendary functionality of having attacks, legendary action, and traits have a token action created for each individual activity (e.g. longsword, longbow, etc.).
+Default behavior now will add these to chat menus to free up screen space.
 - **help** Calls up this help documentation

 Examples: